Bryson Tiller: Career

-2014–2016: Breakthrough and Trapsoul
+2011–2016: Breakthrough and Trapsoul

+In 2011, he recorded a mixtape titled Killer Instinct Vol.1, which included 21 songs.
+In 2013, Tiller had a child and took a break from music while working at Papa John's and UPS to provide for his daughter, Harley.

 In October 2014, Tiller uploaded his debut single "Don't" to his SoundCloud account, which started receiving some internet attention from music industry insiders.
 It was officially released on iTunes for digital download in May 2015, becoming the lead single of his debut studio album.
 "Don't" peaked at number 13 on the Billboard Hot 100 chart.
 It has been remixed by artists like K Camp, Mila J, Sevyn Streeter, DRAM and WSTRN.
 Early co-signs from record producer Timbaland and rapper Drake led to major-label attention for Tiller, with him eventually choosing to sign a record deal with RCA Records, which was announced on August 25, 2015.
 Tiller was offered a chance to sign with Drake's OVO Sound record label, but declined the offer.
 In September 2015, Rolling Stone included Tiller in their list of "10 New Artists You Need to Know".

 On October 2, 2015, Tiller released his debut studio album, Trapsoul, which debuted at number 11 on the US Billboard 200 and later reached number eight.
 The album's second single, "Exchange", peaked at number 26 on the Billboard Hot 100 and earned him a Grammy nomination for Best R&B Song.
 "Sorry Not Sorry", which was released as the third single from Trapsoul, peaked at number 67 on the Billboard Hot 100.
 The album was included on a number of 2015 year-end lists, such as Complex's The Best Albums of 2015, The Root's 10 Favorite Albums of 2015, and PopSugar's The 24 Best Albums of 2015.
 In 2015, he also co-wrote the track "Proof" for singer Chris Brown's seventh studio album Royalty.

 In January 2016, Tiller started the Trapsoul Tour for the promotion of the album, with opening act THEY.
 On March 12, 2016, Louisville Mayor Greg Fischer gave Tiller the key to the city and named March 12 as "Bryson Tiller Day".
 In May 2016, Tiller made his US television debut, performing "Exchange" on the Late Night with Seth Meyers show.
 On June 26, 2016, he performed at the BET Awards, where he also received the awards for Best New Artist and Best Male R&B/Pop Artist.
 In July 2016, DJ Khaled released his ninth studio album, Major Key, which includes the song "Ima Be Alright" featuring Tiller and rapper Future.
 In September 2016, Tiller also appeared on the track "First Take" by rapper Travis Scott, from Scott's second studio album, Birds in the Trap Sing McKnight.